Diphtheria

 Immunization for diphtheria is accomplished with a toxoid (a modified version of the diphtheria toxin).
 Diphtheria toxoid is not given as a single injection, but rather is combined with tetanus toxoid and, often, pertussis vaccine in a preparation called Tdap, DTaP, Td, or DT.

-Since the introduction of effective immunization, starting in the 1920s, diphtheria rates have dropped dramatically in the United States and other countries that vaccinate widely.
+Since the introduction of effective immunization in the 1920s, diphtheria rates have dropped dramatically in the United States and other countries that vaccinate widely.
 In 1974, the reach of diphtheria immunization expanded when the World Health Organization included diphtheria toxoid in its list of recommended immunizations for its Expanded Programme on Immunization for developing countries.

 Between 2004 and 2008, no cases of diphtheria were recorded in the United States.
 However, the disease continues to play a role globally.
 In 2007, 4,190 cases of diphtheria were reported worldwide, which is likely an underestimate of the actual number of cases.